calvinshin/freespirits/README.md

 - relations
 -- Because multiple users can connect to a single trip and users can join multiple trips, the one to many relationship is held in a separate database called relations.
 ### Handlebars
+Handlebars are used to construct the website.
+There are two master templates used; one for the front page, and another for all of the other pages on the website.

 ## Other Elements

 ### Handlebar International

 ### Bulma CSS
+The application uses Bulma to drive its CSS styling.
+As a result of no javascript, the actual amount of animation on the application could be improved.
+Some modifications were made to Bulma, inserting new colors driven by the application design guidelines created by one member on the team.